joeycumines/go-behaviortree/README.md

 it's own exit condition(s).
 Golang's `context` doesn't really help in that case, either, being a communication mechanism, rather than a control mechanism.
 As an alternative, implementations may use pre-conditions (preceding child(ren) in a sequence), guarding an asynchronous tick.
 Context support may be desirable, and may be implemented as `Tick` implementations(s).
-Context support is peripheral in that it's only relevant to a subset of implementations, and was deliberately omitted (from `Tick`).
+This package provides a `Context` implementation to address several common use cases, such as operations with timeouts.
+Context support is peripheral in that it's only relevant to a subset of implementations, and was deliberately omitted from the core `Tick` type.

 ### Modularity